BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 [^37]: **MicroSDs & SDs.** A MicroSD card is about the size of a fingernail.
 It can fit in your Passport, your iPhone and other small devices.
 An SD card is about the size of your thumb.
 That's the size more typically used for computers.
 In order to use a MicroSD card on a computer, you'll typically need an [adapter](https://www.amazon.com/gp/product/B08K8H6Q6T/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1), which is the size of an SD card.
 That'll let you read and write the MicroSD on your computer.
 You then remove the MicroSD card from the adapter, and you can use it with your Passport.

 [^38]: **Which Card is Which?
 (Redux).** These two cards are the two that came with your Passport.
 If you are using the "Suggested Resilience Improvement" of this Scenario, where you also back up SSKR shares to MicroSD cards[^18], you will _not_ make a backup to the extra card you have, because that one is going to be stored with a copy of your backup words.

+[^39]: **Dividing Passport Assets.** If it's not obvious, the Passport assets are divided such that no storage unit becoems a single-point-of-compromise _for that key_.
+So, your Passport Backup Words are stored at Home because you don't keep either of your Passport Backups there.
+Thus, a thief would either (at home) get your Passport (which requires your PIN) and your Passport Backup Words (which require a Backup), and each of those are worthless on their own.
+Similarly, a thief at your Primary Storage would get your PIN (which requires your Passport) and a Backup (which requires the Passport Backup Words), and again each would be worthless on their own.
+If you are using Suggested Resilience Option, things are very slightly more complex[^40].

+[^40]: **Dividing Other Assets.** With the suggested and optional resilience options, you also put SSKR shares onto the Passport MicroSDs, as well as a third MicroSD.
+Again, those are safe from SPOC because two shares are required to make a key.
+But you have to be careful to make sure that one of the MicroSDs _doesn't_ contain a Passport backup, and that it's the MicroSD you keep in Home Storage, because that's where the Passport Backup Words are!

+[^41]: **Cloud Words.** The Passport Backup Words are probably the scariest Single Point of Failure in this whole scenario.
+As noted in Appendix I, there are situations where a dual-loss can result in the loss of your assets if you don't have a cloud backup of your words, but you can save them if you do.
+If you have any large amount of funds you should _ensure_ that your Passport Backup Words and preferably your PIN as well are doubled-up in some secure storage, such as the encrypted cloud.

+[^42]: **Why No Password?** Every time you add a password to your system, you add a new SPOF (Single Point of Failure).
+In this case, all you'd be protecting is a watch-only wallet, which could compromise your privacy, but not your digital assets, so it's not worth it unless you have strong reasons for privacy protection.

 [^A1]: **Locale Lossage.** The biggest danger to resilience is ignoring the loss of a single locale.
 There are no SPOFs for locations, so it's OK if you suddenly find your Primary Storage or even your Home unavialable.
 Potential problems arise when a second locale loss stacks atop the first one.
 That means: if you lose a single locale, you should immediately replace it as a top priority.